santoshpalla27/mern-employee-docker-compose/README.md

 then we will use

-location / {                                          # / to route all requests with /
+location /record {                                          # after / need to add the api using in the frontend
         proxy_pass http://localhost:5050;
         proxy_http_version 1.1;
         proxy_set_header Upgrade $http_upgrade;